cakephp/docs/en/orm/saving-data.rst

 It's also possible to allow ``newEntity()`` to write into non accessible fields.
 For example, ``id`` is usually absent from the ``_accessible`` property.
 In such case, you can use the ``accessibleFields`` option.
-It could be usefull to keep ids of associated entities::
+It could be useful to keep ids of associated entities::

     // In a controller